 Articles

-Zoom: Get/log into a BMC account
+Zoom: Activate and log into a BMC account

 Zoom: Am I using A Bryn Mawr Zoom account?

-Zoom: Schedule meetings in the Zoom app
+Zoom: Schedule meetings

 Zoom: Host a meeting